Matcha and intermittent fasting: what no one tells you

 Autophagy is primarily activated by sustained energy deficit.

-What's interesting is that matcha contains catechins, especially EGCG, and other polyphenols that interact with cellular pathways related to oxidative stress and metabolic regulation.
+The interesting thing is that matcha contains catechins, especially EGCG, and other polyphenols that interact with cellular pathways related to oxidative stress and metabolic regulation.

 Does matcha "activate" autophagy on its own?

-I can't confirm that.
-There are no conclusive human trials that directly prove it.
+I cannot confirm it.
+There are no conclusive human trials that directly demonstrate this.

-Does it interfere with it when taken with just water?
+Does it interfere with it when consumed with just water?

-The available evidence suggests that it does not, and in some contexts, it could even accompany the process, not block it.
+Available evidence suggests that it does not, and in some contexts, it might even accompany the process, not block it.

-That's why many people who fast responsibly end up turning to matcha.
-Not because it's trendy, but simply because it makes sense.
+That's why many people who fast intelligently end up turning to matcha.
+Not out of fashion, but out of pure coherence.

-Energy during fasting: this is where matcha makes all the difference
+Energy during fasting: here matcha makes a difference

 One of the biggest problems with fasting is not hunger.